The roadmap for Product/Market Fit… maybe

 You’ll advance the product anyway—I know that.
 And you should, but you don’t need to be told to do that.
 After all, it’s all you ever wanted to do, even at step one.
 That’s why you need to set an intention every day to make progress on one of those questions.
 That’s how you’re going to generate growth.

-What does it mean, that one person out of billions cared enough about your space to notice your advertisement or social media post, then felt compelled to follow the link, then was so intrigued by the website to be that one out of one hundred that tried the product, then liked what they saw enough to take out their wallet and pay, then started to use it… and then cancelled?!?
+What does it mean, that one person out of billions cared enough about your problem-space to notice your advertisement or social media post, then felt compelled to follow the link, then was so intrigued by the website that they joined the 1-out-of-100 that tried the product, then liked what they saw enough to take out their wallet and pay, then started to use it… and then cancelled?!?

 After all that—clear signals of desire, need, willingness to pay, and apparent “fit”—they decided “Nope, this is not what I want.”

-Marketing is where you discover the promise the customer wants you to make, and retention4 is where you discover whether you’re fulfilling that promise.
+Marketing is where you discover the promise the customer wants you to make, and retention5 is where you discover whether you’re fulfilling that promise.

-4 Actually, retention is a lagging, multi-factor indicator, which makes it useful as a high-level check, but not useful as an operational day-to-day metric.
-Here’s a complete system for practical metrics that embraces this observation.
+5 Actually, retention is a lagging, multi-factor indicator, which makes it useful as a high-level check, but not useful as an operational day-to-day metric.
+Here’s a complete system for practical metrics that embraces this fact and points to the right set of metrics.

 Some people believe that low retention is fine because you can make up for it with growth.
 That’s not true for two reasons:

-- Growth will start out good, but then will slow and halt sooner than you realize5.
+- Growth will start out good, but then will slow and halt sooner than you realize6.

 - If customers don’t want to use the product, your “growth” is fake news.
-It’s not Product/Market “Fit” if the “market” decides “nope” after actually using the product.
+It’s not Product/Market “Fit” if the “market” decides “not a fit” after actually using the product.

 Therefore, when you do work on product features, build things that increase retention.